Exempt, 0%, 5%, or 10% — Which Rate Applies to Your Business?

 If your business makes both exempt and taxable supplies, you cannot claim 100% of your Input VAT.
 The deductible fraction — your taxable turnover divided by total turnover — must be recalculated every VAT return period.

-Automatic apportionment calculation — coming soonThe Rotisserie Paradox
+Apportionment calculation workflow — coming soonThe Rotisserie Paradox

 Raw Chicken